 Dr. James Larson is an Emeritus Professor of Psychology and teaches part-time.
 Prior to his retirement in 2011, he was the Coordinator of the School Psychology Program for 21 years.
 His area of scholarship is school violence prevention.
 He currently resides in Milwaukee.

-Dr. Carolyn Morgan (Chair, Professor)
+Dr. Carolyn Morgan (Professor)

 Dr. Morgan came to UW-Whitewater in 1996 after receiving her doctoral degree in Social-Personality Psychology from the University of Utah.
 She teaches undergraduate courses in personality, research methods, and social psychology and a graduate course in the social bases of behavior for the School Psychology program.
 Dr. Morgan received the Everett Long Award for the Advancement of General Education from UW-W and a Psi Chi Chapter Award for outstanding teaching in 2010.
 Dr. Morgan has long-standing interests in intrinsic motivation and achievement motivation.
 Her current research focuses on identifying the distinct motivational and emotional characteristics of reactance and oppositionality and the roles reactance and oppositionality play in cognitive flexibility and creativity.
 She is currently serving as chairperson of the Psychology Department.

-Dr. Christine Neddenriep (Associate Professor)
+Dr. Christine Neddenriep ( Coordinator of the School Psychology Program, Professor)

 Dr. Neddenriep came to UW-Whitewater in 2005 after practicing as a school psychologist in Omaha (NE) Public Schools, where she specialized in the needs of children with behavioral disorders and autism.
 Dr. Neddenriep earned her doctoral degree in School Psychology at the University of Tennessee.
 Her research interests include the implementation and evaluation of academic and behavioral interventions in educational settings.
 Dr. Neddenriep teaches course work in the assessment of behavior and personality, academic interventions, school-based consultation, and research methods.